 We hope that holding exhibitions and workshops here will bring new life into the Garden, and if there are things that you’d like to see happen or to host here, then please get in touch and let us know at firstname.lastname@example.org.

-The first phase of the Tangled Bank is underway already and is likely to be completed in the autumn.
-The second phase will begin in August with the decommissioning of three glasshouses taking the glass off the frame of the Temperate House.
-In spring 2022 we will decommission the remaining houses and then begin work on the building restoration as soon as funding is in place.
+The first phase of the Tangled Bank is already underway, with the boardwalk completed and first plants transplanted into the dunes.
+This work will continue 2022 and 2023, adding further plants and features.
+The second phase has also begun with the decommissioning of three glasshouses and the removal of glass from the frame of the Temperate House, creating our new pergola.
+In early spring 2023, we will decommission the remaining houses and then begin work on the building restoration as soon as funding is in place.